mustardamus/ketchup-plugin/README.md

 ### Your Javascript

-Right after the options (empty here) we pass in an object.
+Right after the options (empty here `{}`) we pass in an object.
 Use the key to declare the jQuery selector on which fields the validations in the value are processed.
-If you declare fields like this you can left out the validations indicator.
+Validations declared like this don't need the `validate()` indicator.

     $('#fields-in-call').ketchup({}, {
       '.required'    : 'required',    //all fields in the form with the class 'required'